JerryI/wljs-docs/docs/frontend/Cell types/Input cell.md

 ### Syntax highlighting symbols tracking
 Wolfram Language autocomplete and highlighting can be extended using external packages.

-Once you have defined something in Wolfram Kernel session in ``Global` `` context, the corresponding symbol appears in the autocomplete window and is shared between all opened notebooks.
+Once you have defined something in Wolfram Kernel session in ``Global` ``, the corresponding symbol appears in the autocomplete window and is shared between all opened notebooks.

-On the startup Wolfram Kernel reads all packages imported and fetches `::usage` directives for defined symbols.
+On the startup Wolfram Kernel reads all packages imported and fetches `::usage` directives for defined symbols and periodically repeats this if upon any `Get` or `Needs` command has been fired.

 ### Syntax sugar
 All equations typed in the editor are compatible with any WL kernels,  i.e. can be used in `wolframscript`, since the syntax sugar and the structure is localized inside comments